rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The Fourier transform decomposes the time series into a sum of sine and cosine functions with different frequencies.

+**Cost Function**: Spectral analysis typically does not use a traditional cost function but aims to identify dominant frequencies in the data.

 **Example**: Identifying periodic patterns in network traffic data to detect recurring security threats.

 ##### Wavelet Transform